-Evidence for the efficacy of different recovery programs continues to grow.
-Most recently, a longitudinal study conducted by the Alcohol Research Group found the Women for Sobriety New Life Program to be equally as effective as AA, SMART Recovery, and LifeRing in many rehabilitation measures (Zemore, et al, 2018).
+Evidence for the efficacy of various mutual-aid recovery programs continues to grow.
+Most recently, a longitudinal study conducted by the Alcohol Research Group found the Women for Sobriety New Life Program to be equally as effective as SMART Recovery and LifeRing as compared to AA in many rehabilitation measures (Zemore, et al, 2018).
 Despite fewer meetings being available nationwide for non-12-step groups, participants in WFS, SMART, and LifeRing report equivalent activity involvement as well as higher levels of satisfaction and cohesion than 12-step participants (Zemore, et al, 2017).

 Before offering WFS groups in the clinical setting, it is important that the counselor familiarizes herself with the New Life Program and philosophy to ensure fidelity to the WFS meeting structure and unique approach to recovery.
 It is highly recommended that the Professional Starter Kit (see below) be studied.
-The kit includes group guidelines that will explain the format of WFS meetings, topics for discussion, and a coupon code for 10% off future New Life Program literature purchases.
+The kit includes group guidelines that will explain the format of WFS meetings, topics for discussion, and a Professional Coupon Code for 10% off future New Life Program literature purchases.

 It is recommended that agencies provide a copy of the WFS Program Booklet, a New Member Packet, and a Statement Wallet Card to each new participant.
 For the convenience of our providers, New Member Packets and Statement Wallet Cards in equal quantity will be provided with each WFS Program Booklet purchased using a Professional Coupon Code.
 As with any mutual aid program, after a woman completes treatment, she should be encouraged to attend WFS meetings in her area and return to the facility to attend WFS meetings if possible.

-- Two books by Dr. Jean Kirkpatrick - Turnabout: New Help for the Woman Alcoholicand Goodbye Hangovers, Hello Life ($30.95 value)
+- Two books by program founder Dr. Jean Kirkpatrick - Turnabout: New Help for the Woman Alcoholicand Goodbye Hangovers, Hello Life: Self-Help for Women ($30.95 value)

 - 5 WFS Program Booklets ($25 value)